Rayong English Programme School

-REPS was the first ever English programme school in Rayong Province and the number one bilingual school.

-Information
+Rayong English Programme School, Ban Chang, also known as Royal English Programme School, Ban Chang and REPS Ban Chang, is a small private bilingual school in Rayong, Thailand.
 REPS is under the supervision of the Office of Private Education Commission (OPEC) and the Ministry of Education (MOE).
 The school admits boys and girls from 1 year (Nursery 1) through to Grade 12 (Mattayom 6).
-In accordance with English Programme regulations, the numbers of students per classroom is limited to 18 in Nursery 1, 20 in Nursery 2, 25 in Kindergarten, Primary and Secondary.
+The school has transport services and a boarding house.